-Pregnancy: The systemic concentration of diclofenac is lower following topical administration compared to oral formulations.
-Referring to the experience gained from treatment with NSAIDs for systemic administration, the following is recommended: Inhibition of prostaglandin synthesis may adversely affect pregnancy and / or embryonic / fetal development.
-Data from epidemiological studies suggest an increased risk of miscarriage and cardiac malformation and gastroschisis after use of a prostaglandin synthesis inhibitor in early pregnancy.
-The absolute risk of cardiovascular malformations was increased by less than 1 percent% and about 1.5%.
-The risk is believed to increase with increasing dose and duration of therapy.
-In animals it has been shown that the administration of a prostaglandin synthesis inhibitor leads to an increase in pre- and post-implantation losses and embryo-fetal lethality.
-In addition, an increased incidence of various malformations, including cardiovascular malformations, has been reported in animals administered a prostaglandin synthesis inhibitor during the organogenetic period.
-During the first and second trimester of pregnancy, diclofenac should not be administered unless strictly necessary.
-If diclofenac is used by a woman attempting to conceive, or during the first and second trimester of pregnancy, the dose should be kept as low as possible and the duration of treatment as short as possible.
-During the third trimester of pregnancy, all prostaglandin synthesis inhibitors can expose the fetus to: - cardiopulmonary toxicity (with premature closure of the arterial duct and pulmonary hypertension); - renal dysfunction, which can progress to renal failure with oligohydramnios; the mother and the newborn, at the end of pregnancy, to: - possible prolongation of the bleeding time, an antiplatelet effect which can occur even at very low doses; - inhibition of uterine contractions, with consequent delay or prolongation of labor.
-Consequently, diclofenac is contraindicated during the third trimester of pregnancy.
-Feeding time: Like other NSAIDs, diclofenac passes into breast milk in small amounts.
-However, at therapeutic doses of the medicated patch containing diclofenac, no effects on the infant are anticipated.
-Due to the lack of controlled studies in breastfeeding women, the product should be used during breastfeeding only on the advice of a healthcare professional.
-In this circumstance, FASTUFLEX should not be applied to the breasts of nursing mothers, or elsewhere on large areas of skin or for an extended period of time (see section 4.4).
+Pregnancy The systemic concentration of Diclofenac Giuliani, compared with oral formulations, is lower after topical administration.
+Referring to experience with NSAID treatment for systemic administration, the following is recommended: Inhibition of prostaglandin synthesis may adversely affect pregnancy and / or embryo / fetal development.
+Results of epidemiological studies suggest an increased risk of miscarriage and cardiac malformation and gastroschisis after use of a prostaglandin synthesis inhibitor in early pregnancy.
+The absolute risk of cardiac malformations increased by less than 1% up to about 1.5%.
+The risk is believed to increase with dose and duration of therapy.
+In animals, administration of prostaglandin synthesis inhibitors has been shown to cause increased pre- and post-implantation loss and embryo-fetal mortality.
+Furthermore, an increased incidence of various malformations, including cardiovascular, has been reported in animals treated with prostaglandin synthesis inhibitors during organogenesis.
+During the first and second trimester of pregnancy, Diclofenac Giuliani should not be administered except in strictly necessary cases.
+If Diclofenac Giuliani is used by a woman planning to become pregnant, or during the first and second trimester of pregnancy, the dose should be kept as low as possible and the duration of treatment as short as possible.
+During the third trimester of pregnancy, all prostaglandin synthesis inhibitors can expose the fetus to: - cardiopulmonary toxicity (with premature closure of the arterial duct and pulmonary hypertension); - renal dysfunction, which can progress to renal failure with oligohydroamnios; the mother and the newborn, at the end of pregnancy, to: - possible prolongation of the bleeding time, an antiplatelet effect which can occur even at very low doses; - inhibition of uterine contractions with consequent delay or prolongation of labor.
+Therefore, diclofenac is contraindicated during the third trimester of pregnancy.
+Feeding time Like other NSAIDs, diclofenac passes into breast milk in small amounts.
+However, at therapeutic doses of Diclofenac Giuliani, no effects on the suckling child are expected.
+Due to the lack of controlled studies in breastfeeding women, the product should only be used during breastfeeding on the advice of a healthcare professional.
+In this circumstance, Diclofenac Giuliani should not be applied to the breasts of nursing mothers, or elsewhere on large skin surfaces or for an extended period of time (see section 4.4).